Websites for septic services providers that work 'round the clock

 State license + PSMA cert + insurance carrier above the fold.

 The septic trust trio.
-State license says you're legal, PSMA cert says you're trained on real PA-system standards, named insurance carrier says the homeowner won't eat the cost if your truck damages their drive.
+The license says you are legal, the PSMA cert says you are trained on real septic-system standards, and a named insurance carrier says the homeowner will not eat the cost if your truck damages their property.
 All three visible without scrolling, not buried on an About page.

 2